-- The date the Plan is terminated. - Your (the employee's) coverage ends. - The dependent enters any branch of the uniformed services. - The last day of the month in which your dependent no longer meets the Plan's definition of a dependent (see page G-3).
+- The date the Plan is terminated. - Your (the employee's) coverage ends. - The dependent enters any branch of the uniformed services. - The last day of the last coverage period for which you made a timely payment for dependent coverage. - The last day of the month in which your dependent no longer meets the Plan's definition of a dependent.

 You may also ask the Fund to stop covering your dependent (or dependents).
-Contact the Fund at (855) 483-4373 for more information about how to stop covering a dependent, or how to re-enroll a dependent if you change your mind.
+Contact the Fund at (800) 419-4373 for more information about how to stop covering a dependent, or how to re-enroll a dependent if you change your mind.